tommyrharper/shared-notes/stakingv2/migration-v2/migration-v2.md

 Hence escrow will have to be migrated in “batches”.
 Current calculations suggest batches can be up to ~140 entries at a time.

-## The Happy Path
+## The Happy Path - use this!

-The happy path works as follows:
+The happy path works for migrating escrowed $KWENTA goes as follows:

 ![](2023-08-10-18-00-50.png)

+Or in words:

 1. **Vest mature v1 entries** --------> `RewardEscrowV1.vest(fullyMatureEntryIDs)`
 2. **Claim last v1 rewards** ---------> `StakingRewardsV1.getReward()`